 13) Lack of “diversity”

-When I told my friends in Oakland that I was moving to Portland they said “don’t move there, it has no diversity“!
-It is said that Portland is the “whitest major city in America”.
-And I mean coming from Oakland / San Francisco to here(and now living in Las Vegas), I can easily say it’s nowhere near anything like either of the 3 major cities when it comes to ethnic make up.
+When I told my friends in Oakland that I was moving to Portland, they said: “don’t move there, it has no diversity“!
+It is said that Portland is the “whitest major city in America.”
+And I mean coming from Oakland / San Francisco to here(and now living in Las Vegas), I can easily say it’s nowhere near anything like either of the three major cities when it comes to ethnic makeup.
 Not even close.
 One could easily notice that because of that it’s not even a fraction as ghetto as these other major cities and it’s super clean.
 So this can be a plus or a negative.
 I don’t know.
-When people said “don’t move to Portland, it’s not diverse“, I asked them, what does diversity mean to you?
+When people said “don’t move to Portland, it’s not diverse,” I asked them, what does diversity mean to you?
 And you know that’s racist?
-Because Portland is very diverse.
+Portland is very diverse.
 I’ve never seen this many different kinds of white people in my life!
-Also there is a ton of food from all over the world and many many tourist on any given week.
-I would say it doesn’t meet the stereo type of “diversity” in Oakland but it does offer a lot.
+Also, there is a ton of food from all over the world and many many tourists on any given week.
+I would say it doesn’t meet the stereotype of “diversity” in Oakland, but it does offer a lot.
 What does diversity mean to you?
 Do you consider Portland diverse?
 Is this diversity?

 Racial diversity?
 It is the kind of city that is quick to protest, block freeways, set stuff on fire, and all in the name of “Black Lives Matter”.
 Yet there are barely any black people here.
 It’s just a bunch of rich white kids patting themselves on their backs and being social with each other.
 They know nothing about hood life yet act so “cultured”.
 It’s sickening really.
 As of 2010 there was a African American population of 6.3% and that is declining as people flock to Portland and rents rise.
-This very small population is concentrated in North Portland.
-As a result, the direct correlation is a city without crime really.
+This tiny population is concentrated in North Portland.
+As a result, the direct correlation is a city without much crime.
 There are a lot of homeless white junkies and theft is a problem in some areas, but largely in part, the city is crimeless compared to any other major urban city in America.
 In fact, only 20 murders in 2016 alone.
 That is crazy low for a city of this size.
-Don’t be mad at me, it’s just numbers.
+Don’t be mad at me; it’s just numbers being repeated.
 There is nothing wrong with stating numbers.
 If you think this is racist, check yourself and close this article.
 Maybe you need to move to understand.
 Get out of your bubble.